leonmaxx/wine-proton/README.md

 # wine-proton
-RPM packaging scripts for standalone WINE from ValveSoftware/Proton repository.
+RPM packaging scripts for standalone WINE with ESYNC from ValveSoftware/Proton repository.

+Patches added to support **gallium-nine** and **CEF** (Chromium Embedded Framework).